Sara Errani: 2015–2016: Rio Open title in singles

-2017-2018: Drugs test failure and suspension
+2017–2018: Drugs test failure and suspension

-After contending with injuries during the early part of the year, Errani had a solid result by reaching the semifinals at the Grand Prix SAR La Princesse Lalla Meryem.
+After contending with injuries during the early part of the year, Errani had a solid result by reaching the semifinals at the Morocco Open.

-On 7 August 2017, it was announced that Sara Errani would be suspended for two months due to failing a doping test in February 2017, testing positive for the prohibited substance Letrozole.
+On 7 August 2017, it was announced that Errani would be suspended for two months due to failing a doping test in February 2017, testing positive for the prohibited substance Letrozole.
 Errani claimed that she likely ingested letrozole by "accidentally consuming her mother's anti-cancer medication Femara" in home-made tortellini while visiting family.
 As a result, she was suspended for two months, with the ban ending 2 October.
-All Errani's results from the date of her positive out-of-competition test on 16 February until a negative test on 7 June were annulled, and all ranking points and prize money accrued in this period were forfeited.
+All of Errani's results from the date of her positive out-of-competition test on 16 February until a negative test on 7 June were annulled, and all ranking points and prize money accrued in this period were forfeited.
 Both Errani and Italian anti-doping agency Nado Italia appealed sections of the suspension to the Court of Arbitration for Sport (CAS).
-Nado Italia sought a longer suspension time frame, where as Errani sought to have the disqualification of her results overturned.
+Nado Italia sought a longer suspension time frame, whereas Errani sought to have the disqualification of her results overturned.
 On 11 June 2018, the CAS ruled that Errani's suspension period should be lengthened to 10 months and that the disqualification of her results should stand.
 In 2012, Errani had already faced questions about her involvement with doping doctor Luis Garcia del Moral.